AditiB007/final-project-tdang018_abehe002_jnaje010/README.md

 - Jeffrey McDaniel (https://github.com/jmcda001)

 ## Project Description
-- Terminal Hero is an in-terminal text based RPG where you .
+- Terminal Hero is an in-terminal text based RPG where you can create a hero to go on different quests and engage in combat with various enemies.
 - This project is important to us as it reminds us of our beloved childhood games and now we have the opportunity to make an homage to them.
 - We plan to develop this game in Python and will be using various tools for our project such as VSCode, Atom, and WSL2.
-- VSCode:
+- VSCode: Text editor with various extensions to add extra functionality (https://code.visualstudio.com/)
-- Atom:
+- Atom: Text editor with various packages to enhance user experience (https://atom.io/)
-- WSL2:
+- WSL2: Windows Subsystem for Linux 2.
+Allows developers to be able to run Linux natively in Windows 10 (https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - Our input will be:
 - * Movement (WASD/Arrow Keys)
 - * Various Actions: Attacking, Defending, Item Use (Various Keys)